alexlarner/Resume/README.md

     - It emailed regular status updates of the VM build type counts & statuses to management
     - It had built over 3,000 VMs as of 2021
 - Created and maintained a documentation framework on Confluence for all packaged applications, which included management sign-off and internal troubleshooting documentation for Tier 1-3 IT teams
-- Lead multiple major upgrades of critical third-party business applications, i.e. VMware Horizon Client, VMware Tools, Creative Suite conversion to Adobe Creative Cloud
+- Led multiple major upgrades of critical third-party business applications, i.e. VMware Horizon Client, VMware Tools, Creative Suite conversion to Adobe Creative Cloud
 - Packaged hundreds of applications for automated deployment to our environment of over 15K machines

 ## TECHNICAL SKILLS